Invicti DAST (formerly Netsparker DAST) vs Escape DAST

-Invicti has established itself as a well-known security solution, primarily known for its capabilities in web application vulnerability scanning.
+Invicti DAST (formerly Netsparker DAST) has established itself as a well-known security solution, primarily known for its capabilities in web application vulnerability scanning.
 They focused on helping organizations uncover common vulnerabilities like SQL Injection, Cross-Site Scripting (XSS), and other web application flaws.
-However, while Invicti seems to be a good option for identifying vulnerabilities, they've been focusing heavily on scanning rather than comprehensive discovery, meaning its capabilities in API discovery are somewhat limited.
+However, while Invicti seems to be a good option for identifying vulnerabilities, they've been focusing heavily on scanning rather than comprehensive discovery, meaning its capabilities in asset and API discovery are somewhat limited.
 Also, while the Invicti tool identifies numerous issues, its findings are often not as actionable, leaving security teams with vulnerabilities that require considerable manual intervention to address effectively.

-How can Escape create a better API security solution than Invicti?
+How can Escape create a better DAST & API security solution than Invicti DAST?
 We’ll let you decide if we’re better by comparing the value provided by the tool.
 In this article, we’ll explain why and what makes us different from Invicti.

-Below, you’ll find an in-depth comparison between Escape and Invicti across the entire API security workflow - from API discovery to remediation.
+Below, you’ll find an in-depth comparison between Escape and Invicti across the entire security workflow - from building application inventory to scanning to remediation.
 We focused on key differences between those two tools.
-If you want to get a quick recap and an infographic that you can download and share with others, jump to the last section.
+If you want to get a quick recap, jump to the last section.

 We've built this comparison based on the following sources: